openshift-pipelines/pipeline-service/docs/operations.md

 ### Management

-The components of the management layer are prerequisites for the automation and the deployment of the Pipelines-Service platform.
+The components of the management layer are prerequisites for the automation and the deployment of the Pipeline Service platform.

 #### GitHub repository

-This is the repository where the document you are reading and the components for automating the deployment and operation of Pipelines-Service are made available and maintained.
+This is the repository where the document you are reading and the components for automating the deployment and operation of Pipeline Service are made available and maintained.

 #### GitOps repository

-The GitOps repository contains the files providing the intended state and configuration of a Pipelines-Service installation.
+The GitOps repository contains the files providing the intended state and configuration of a Pipeline Service installation.

 A separate document will be created to present the directory structure and the possible approaches for customization.